Is Channel Estimation Necessary to Select Phase-Shifts for RIS-Assisted Massive MIMO?: Introduction

 \subsection{Paper Outline and Notations}

 The rest of this paper is organized as follows.
 Section~\ref{sec:system-model} introduces the system model for the RIS-assisted massive MIMO with multi-specular correlated fading.
-Section~\ref{sec:phase} proposes two RIS phase-shift selection schemes that can be used with any channel estimation method.
-In Section~\ref{sec:SE}, an achievable SE and a new receive combining scheme are presented.
+Section~\ref{sec:phase} proposes two RIS phase-shift selection schemes that can be used with both RIS configurations.
+In Section~\ref{sec:SE}, an achievable SE and receive combining schemes are presented.
 Section~\ref{sec:individual} reviews channel estimation with short-term RIS reconfiguration and derives a Bayesian estimator.
 In Section~\ref{sec:overall}, long-term RIS configuration and the respective channel estimation are considered.
 Section~\ref{sec:maxmin} develops a fixed-point algorithm for the optimal max-min fair power control.
 Section~\ref{sec:derivation-spatial-correlation} derives a closed-form spatial correlation matrix for a UPA based on small-angle Gaussian local scattering model.
 In Section~\ref{sec:numerical}, the performance of the proposed frameworks are numerically evaluated and compared.
 Finally, the conclusions are drawn in Section~\ref{sec:conclusion}.

 \emph{Notation:} Boldface lowercase and uppercase letters denote column vectors and matrices, respectively.
 The superscripts $^{\Ttran}$, $^*$, $^{\Htran}$ denote transpose, conjugate, and conjugate transpose, respectively. $\vect{I}_n$ is the $n \times n$ identity matrix.
 The $n$-length multivariate circularly symmetric complex Gaussian distribution with correlation matrix $\vect{R}$ is denoted by $\CN(\vect{0}_n, \vect{R})$.
 The operations $\mathbb{E}\{.\}$ and $\Re\{\}$ take the expected and real values of their arguments inside, respectively.